cloudacademypilot/sql-migration-prerequisites-lab/steps/1_dma_assessment/documentation.md

 After running for a specific period of time, the process will stop executing on its own as per the Day/Hour values provided by the user, otherwise Press Enter Key in the window where the script is running.

-14. Wait for few minutes and press enter to terminate.
-It will bring up a pop up window where the DMA assessment and SKU performance results are available.
+14. Wait for 2-3 minutes and press enter to terminate.
+It will bring up a pop up window where the SKU performance results are available.

     ![DMA Assessment](assets/43.jpg)